bshedges/DCGAN/README.md

     We wanted to see if our DCGAN could trick human investigators, so we made a little game with these images to see who we could fool.

+The "Trained Neural Nets" folder contains two .h5 files which are pre-trained Neural Nets and can be used immediately.